 Our research has focused on understanding three concepts:

 Sex: male or female – this is the legal concept and a key research variable

-Gender: male, female or other – this is about the respondent need to be able to self identify and answer the census as well as being able to estimate those who identify as non-binary within the trans community
+Gender: male, female or other – this is about the respondent need to be able to self identify and answer the census as well as being able to estimate those who identify as non-binary within the transgender community

-We are aware man and woman are sometimes used in the trans community rather than male or female but our research so far has suggested that the use of male and female are acceptable.
+We are aware man and woman are sometimes used in the transgender community rather than male or female but our research so far has suggested that the use of male and female are acceptable.

 Question design testing

 We conducted qualitative research through focus groups and in-depth interviews.
-This research aimed to explore how both the trans population and cisgender population (people whose gender identity is the same as the sex they were assigned at birth) interpret concepts around gender identity and sex.
+This research aimed to explore how both the transgender population and cisgender population (people whose gender identity is the same as the sex they were assigned at birth) interpret concepts around gender identity and sex.
 It also explored how they might answer questions relating to these topics.
 As part of this research, potential barriers to answering the questions and completing the census were explored including terminology and any privacy, security, burden and acceptability concerns.

 Three question designs were used in the research: